365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/get-started.md

 ## Step 3: Assign Printer Configuration

-To get the most out of direct printing capabilities it's good to set up printer (configuration) for specific reports or users.
-The configuration take place in Microsoft Dynamics 365 Business Central standard page **Printer Selection**.
+To get the most out of direct printing capabilities it's good to set up a printer (configuration) for specific reports or users.
+The configuration takes place in Microsoft Dynamics 365 Business Central standard page **Printer Selection**.

  1. Open **Print Selection**.
  2. Select **User ID** or leave blank to assign the printer (configuration) for every user.